A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Data analysis

 \subsection{Global Gut microbiome study}

-We applied the proposed ZIBNP method to analyze the motivating Global Gut microbiome data \cite{Yatsunenko2012}.
-The study examines the differences in the microbial abundance between samples collected from individuals residing in Malawia, Venezuela, and USA.
-The data consists of 100 US individuals, and 83 individuals each from Malawi and Venezuela, in addition to age and sex as covariates.
-The abundance matrix of $266$ subjects $\times$ $1,270$ taxa was comprised of $30\%$ zeros.
+We applied the proposed ZIBNP method to analyze the motivating Global Gut microbiome data \citep{Yatsunenko2012}.
+The study examines the differences in the microbial abundance between samples collected from individuals residing in Malawi, Venezuela, and USA.
+The dataset consisted of the microbiome abundances of 100 U.S.\ individuals and 83 individuals each from Malawi and Venezuela, in addition to age and sex as the covariates.
+The abundance matrix for $n=266$ subjects and $p=1,270$ taxa was comprised of $30\%$ zeros.
 Along with the proposed ZIBNP approach, we analyzed the data using the methods ANCOMBC, fitZIG and DESeq2.
-Since MaAsLin2 in its current form does not have a global significance test for more than two groups, we did not use this method to analyze the Global Gut data.
+Since MaAsLin2 in its current form does not have a global significance test for more than two groups, we did not include this method in this analysis.

-The results are shown in Table \ref{tab:globalgut_Jaccard} and Figure \ref{fig:venn_globalgut}.
+The results are shown in Table \ref{tab:globalgut_Jaccard} and graphically summarized in Figure \ref{fig:venn_globalgut}.
 The four methods detected a common set of $37$ DA taxa, as seen in Figure \ref{fig:venn_globalgut}.
 ANCOMBC and fitZIG shared a large proportion of DA taxa and had a Jaccard index of $82\%$.
-FitZIG (MetagenomeSeq) detected $1,035$ (out of $1,270$) taxa as differentially abundant, and in fact, detected the largest number of DA taxa in both the motivating datasets.
-However, as noted by several other simulation studies \cite{Thorsen2016,Hawinkel2017} and Section \ref{S:simulation}, the methods fitZIG and ANCOMBC often exhibit inflated FDR, and one should proceed with caution while interpreting their results.
+FitZIG (MetagenomeSeq) declared $1,035$ (out of $1,270$) taxa as DA.
+This is consistent with the performance of FitZIG for the CAMP canine dataset, where it also detected the largest number of DA taxa among all the competing methods.

-Table S1 of Supplementary Material provides the list of $201$ DA taxa detected by ZIBNP.
-Among all DA taxa detected by ZIBNP, $5.5\%$ and $5\%$ taxa belonged to the genus \textit{Prevotella} and \textit{Bacteroides}, respectively.
-The original article \cite{Yatsunenko2012} reporting the Global Gut microbiome results focused on pairwise comparisons, such US versus non-US individuals and Venezuela versus Malawi individuals.
-They are not, therefore, directly comparable to the multigroup comparisons of ZIBNP.
-However, \cite{Yatsunenko2012} reported several taxa belonging to the genus \textit{Prevotella} as differential for the (pairwise) geographical regions.
-Furthermore, they stated that taxa belonging to the genus \textit{Bacteroides} were significantly more abundant in US individuals compared to non-US individuals.
+Table S1, available online as part of Supplementary Material, provides the list of $201$ DA taxa detected by ZIBNP.
+Among all DA taxa detected by ZIBNP, $5.5\%$ and $5\%$ of the taxa respectively belonged to the genus \textit{Prevotella} and \textit{Bacteroides}.
+The original research publication \citep{Yatsunenko2012} reporting the Global Gut microbiome results focused on pairwise comparisons, such as U.S. versus non-U.S. individuals and Venezuela versus Malawi individuals.
+Consequently, they are not directly comparable to multigroup DA analysis.
+However, \cite{Yatsunenko2012} reported several taxa belonging to the genus \textit{Prevotella} as differential for the pairwise geographical regions.
+Furthermore, they stated that taxa belonging to the genus \textit{Bacteroides} were significantly more abundant in U.S. individuals compared to non-U.S. individuals, in conformity with the findings of the proposed ZIBNP approach.